Jump to:

 September

-Unfortunately for lovers of the Sun, September marks the end of summer and the beginning of Autumn.
-That doesn’t mean you won’t be reaping the rewards from the sun, however.
-There is still lots of harvesting to do throughout the month.
+September marks the end of summer and the beginning of Autumn.
+However, that doesn’t mean you won’t be reaping the rewards from the sun, however.
+There’s still lots of harvesting and planting to do throughout the month.

 September Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: N/A Wildflowers, Calendula, Nigella, Poppies Fruit and Vegetables: N/A Blackberries, Winter Salad Leaves, Radish, Spring Onion, Spinach

-From October you can Harvest any summer-planted or summer-ripening fruit or vegetable.
+From September, you can harvest any summer-planted or summer-ripening fruit or vegetable.

-Blackberries: Foraging and picking blackberries is a feature of the autumn season, but it’s also a good time to start growing them.
-You can grow thornless cultivars in your garden which should grow and ripen quickly.
+Blackberries: Foraging and picking blackberries is a feature of the autumn season.
+Yet, it’s also a good time to start growing them.
+You can grow thornless cultivars in your garden, which should grow and ripen quickly.

-Chard: A fan of the cooler autumnal temperatures, chard will grow better throughout September and into October.
+Chard: Chard will grow better throughout September and into October.

 Wildflowers: Hardy, native wildflowers can be sown directly into the ground in September.
 They will flower in early spring, waiting for the frost to help their germination process.